Fine-Grained Behavior and Lane Constraints Guided Trajectory Prediction Method: Proposed Model

+In this way, future trajectory generation is jointly guided by latent behavioral evolution patterns and temporally varying lane topology constraints.

-Then we use the target encoding $\hat{E}_{tar}$ as the initial hidden state and utilize a GRU to recover future predictions features:
+The target encoding $\hat{E}_{tar}$ is then used as the initial hidden state of a GRU to recover future motion features:

-$\mathcal{F} _{fut}$ are input into two stacked different MLPs to produce the predicted trajectories.
-Then, we input the $T_f$-th lane query and behavior query corresponding to each modality into an MLP to predict the mode probabilities.
-We denote the result of the proposals as:
+The recovered features $\mathcal{F}_{fut}$ are fed into two stacked MLPs to predict the location and scale parameters of future trajectories.
+Meanwhile, the final-step behavior-aware and lane-aware representations of each modality are used to estimate the corresponding mode probabilities.